gmberton/image-matching-models/README.md

 ## Acknowledgements

 Special thanks to the authors of the respective works that are included in this repo (see their papers above).
-Additional thanks to [@GrumpyZhou](https://github.com/GrumpyZhou) for developing and maintaining the [Image Matching Toolbox](https://github.com/GrumpyZhou/image-matching-toolbox/tree/main), which we have wrapped in this repo, and tha [maintainers](https://github.com/kornia/kornia?tab=readme-ov-file#community) of [Kornia](https://github.com/kornia/kornia).
+Additional thanks to [@GrumpyZhou](https://github.com/GrumpyZhou) for developing and maintaining the [Image Matching Toolbox](https://github.com/GrumpyZhou/image-matching-toolbox/tree/main), which we have wrapped in this repo, and the [maintainers](https://github.com/kornia/kornia?tab=readme-ov-file#community) of [Kornia](https://github.com/kornia/kornia).

 ## Cite